Salvoxia/immich-folder-album-creator/README.md

 ## Cleaning Up Albums

 The script supports differnt run modes (option `-m`/`--mode` or env variable `MODE` for Docker).
 The default mode is `CREATE`, which is used to create albums.
-The other two modes are `CLEANUP` and `DELETE_ALL`:
+The other two modes are `CLEANUP` and `DELETE_ALL`.
-  - `CLEANUP`: The script will generate album names using the script's arguments and the assets found in Immich, but instead of creating the albums, it will delete them (if they exist).
-This is useful if a large number of albums was created with no/the wrong `--album-separator` or `--album-levels` settings.
-  - `DELETE_ALL`: ⚠️ As the name suggests, this mode blindly deletes ALL albums from Immich.
-Use with caution!
+> [!CAUTION]
+> Regardless of the mode you are using, deleting albums cannot be undone!
+The only option is to let the script run again and create new albums base on the passed arguments and current assets in Immich.

 To prevent accidental deletions, setting the mode to `CLEANUP` or `DELETE_ALL` alone will not actually delete any albums, but only perform a dry run.
 The dry run prints a list of albums that the script __would__ delete.
 To actually delete albums, the option `-d/--delete-confirm` (or env variable `DELETE_CONFIRM` for Docker) must be set.

-__WARNING ⚠️__
-Deleting albums cannot be undone!
-The only option is to let the script run again and create new albums base on the passed arguments and current assets in Immich.
+### `CLEANUP`
+The script will generate album names using the script's arguments and the assets found in Immich, but instead of creating the albums, it will delete them (if they exist).
+This is useful if a large number of albums was created with no/the wrong `--album-separator` or `--album-levels` settings.

+### `DELETE_ALL`
+> [!CAUTION]
+> As the name suggests, this mode blindly deletes **ALL** albums from Immich.
+Use with caution!

 ## Dealing with External Library Changes